Sharrnah/stable-diffusion-docker/README.md

   change "RUN_MODE" depending on your machine. (see [Options](#options) for more info)

 ### With Docker Compose _(recommended)_
+- Download / Clone this repo.

+  _(Or just get the docker-compose.yaml file if you want to use the prebuild image and skip "build image yourself" step.)_

-- build image yourself and start it with:
+- build image yourself and start it with _(only if you want to build image yourself)_:
   > `docker compose -f docker-compose.build.yaml up -d --build`

 - start prebuild image with: